 Causes and Risk Factors of COPD

-Almost 3 million people are having COPD in the United Kingdom.
-Roughly 900,000 patients among them are having diagnosed COPD while about 2 million people are having undiagnosed COPD.
-90 % of the COPD patients are smokers.
-People above the age 50 are most affected.
+Almost 3 million people suffer from COPD in the United Kingdom.
+Roughly 900,000 patients among them have a confirmed diagnosis of COPD while about 2 million people have undiagnosed COPD.
+90 % of COPD patients are smokers.
+People above the age of 50 are most affected.
 Heavy smokers can develop COPD after the age of 35.

 The major cause of COPD is smoking, either active or passive.
 Other causes include long-term inhalation of chemical fumes, dust, and air pollutants.
-Genetical alpha 1 antitrypsin deficiency can also damage the lungs and lead to COPD.
-Smoking is a risk factor in these people as well.
+Genetic alpha 1 antitrypsin deficiency can also damage the lungs and lead to COPD.
+Smoking is a risk factor for these people as well.

 Epidemiology of COPD

-The prevalence of COPD in the United States of America is among the over 45-year-olds about 5 %, but due to the unreported cases a much higher number can be estimated.
+The prevalence of COPD in the United States of America is about 5% among individuals over 45 years of age, but due to the unreported cases, a much higher number can be estimated.
 In the seventh decade of life, the prevalence is the highest.
-Worldwide, COPD is the third leading cause among men and women.
+Worldwide, COPD is the third leading cause of death among men and women.
 Men and women are equally affected.

 Etiology of COPD

-Exogenous and endogenous factors can be recognized as the causes of COPD.
-The exogenous factors include especially smoking, which is responsible for COPD in approximately 90 % of all cases.
-However, air pollution by ozone or fine dust, miners are often affected, is a trigger of COPD.
+The causes of COPD include exogenous and endogenous factors.
+The main exogenous factor is cigarette smoking, which is responsible for COPD in approximately 90 % of cases.
+However, air pollution by ozone or fine dust is a trigger of COPD.
+Miners are often affected.

-The progression of COPD is supported by recurrent bronchopulmonary infections.
+Recurrent bronchopulmonary infections aggravate the progression of COPD.
 In addition, a disturbed lung maturation in embryogenesis is known as a cause of later COPD.
-Important endogenous factors are α1-antitrypsin deficiency, and IgA- deficiency which may contribute to the development of COPD as well – especially in younger age.
+Important endogenous factors are an α1-antitrypsin deficiency and IgA deficiency which may contribute to the development of COPD – especially at younger age.

 Classification of COPD

-The COPD can be divided into different levels of severity.
-After the Global Initiative For Chronic Obstructive Lung Disease (GOLD), the following grades can be distinguished:
+COPD can be divided into different levels of severity.
+According to the global initiative for chronic obstructive lung disease (GOLD), the following grades can be distinguished:

-Spirometry is done after every two years of initial diagnosis.
-The patient is also evaluated for other associated conditions like anemia, cancer, anxiety/depression, ischemic heart disease, congestive heart failure, metabolic syndrome, peripheral muscle dysfunction, osteopenia, osteoporosis etc.
+Spirometry is done every two years after the initial diagnosis.
+The patient is also evaluated for other associated conditions like anemia, cancer, anxiety/depression, ischemic heart disease, congestive heart failure, metabolic syndrome, peripheral muscle dysfunction, osteopenia, osteoporosis, etc.